 Bi-modulus columns are a combination of stone columns and the CMC technique.
-First, CMCs are installed in the ground.

-Then, stone columns interpenetrate the CMC heads thus creating a hybrid Stone-CMC column.
+CMCs are installed in the ground, then stone columns are installed at the top of the CMC head, thus creating a hybrid Stone and CMC Column.

 Bi-modulus columns combine the advantages of both techniques and can be applied to very soft soils where a stone column solution could not work due to the lack of lateral confinement and the risk of bulging.